luthergit/llama_gradio_QA_app/README.md

-# LLM Summarisation Application V1🥋
+# LLM Question and Answer Application V1🥋

 ## Description:
 This application implements a question-answering chatbot powered by the LLAMA model.
 Users can upload documents, ask questions about their content, and receive answers.
 The tool leverages LLAMA embeddings for efficient text processing and offers a user-friendly interface powered by Gradio.
 The LLM used is "llama-2-7b-chat.Q4_K_M.gguf" found [here](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF)